Musify-react/musify/STARTING.md

 4. Pull the repo on ur machine\
 `git pull https://github.com/Musify-react/musify.git master `

-5. ### Remember you shouldn't directly on the master branch Create ur own feature branch \
+5. ## Remember you shouldn't directly on the master branch Create ur own feature branch<br/>
 `git checkout -b YOURBRANCHNAME`
 - Then work on this Branch